pulumi/docs/content/docs/get-started/aws/modify-program.md

 {{% /choosable %}}

 Notice how you provide the bucket you created earlier as an input to your new `BucketObject`.
-This is so Pulumi knows what S3 Bucket the object should live in.
+This is so Pulumi knows what S3 bucket the object should live in.

 Next, you'll deploy your changes.